sjames40/SITCOM/README.md

 ### 2) Set environment
 ### [Option 1] Local environment setting

-We use the external codes for motion-blurring and non-linear deblurring as same as the dps and daps
+We use the external codes for motion-blurring and non-linear deblurring, similar to DPS (see references below).

 ```
 git clone https://github.com/VinAIResearch/blur-kernel-space-exploring bkse